NavjotAulakh/OSLab2/README.md

 echo <comment>: Display <comment> on the display followed by a new line (multiple spaces/tabs may be reduced to a single space).

+exec: Executes the command in a batch file, line by line.
+Usage: execbatch [batchfile].
+Batch file must be in the current working directory.

 pause: Pause operation of the shell until 'Enter' is pressed.